- Most Recent Funding

 There will always be worthy projects with huge computing needs but no money (just like most existing BOINC networks), so 5%-10% of the Charity Engine grid will be permanently reserved for "pure, poor science" and overseen by an independent advisory board.
 The first three members of the board are Prof David Anderson, Prof Stephen Wolfram and Dr Ethan Siegel, noted experts in computing, mathematics and astrophysics respectively.
 Fundamental physics, molecular biology, materials science, genetics and other key areas will also be well-represented.

-Finally, Charity Engine has given all our charity partners the power of veto regarding who we do business with.
+Finally, Charity Engine has given all their charity partners the power of veto regarding who they do business with.
 No unethical research will ever be allowed to use the worldwide computer.

 Mark McAndrew, CEO